djbuettner/weekly-problems/week-04/README.md

 this functionality in the second project where I will add at least one more table or possible graphs [if I figure out how to do that].
 I'm okay with my progress in CSS for this project given that it is actually my first time specifying CSS.

+You asked if there is anything that could help me.
+Actually, there is.
+Can you provide somewhere between 3 to 6 sites that use RDM well.
+I would go to these sites and observe how the phone, tablet, and desktop layouts are done.
+I would further investigate (i.e., reverse engineer) the CSS to understand what they are doing and how they manipulate CSS to get their effects in the browser.